drakonka/Animatch/README.md

-This is a game in progress for my January #onegameamonth submission.
+An animal matching game in hiatus.
+Not being actively worked on.
 Uses ImpactJS engine, which is not included in this repo.